Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 You can benefit from either the Discover Cars’ insurance or the insurance you’ve purchased from the rental company.

-By selecting Discover Cars’ insurance, the rental company will still place a security deposit on your credit card.
+If you select Discover Cars’ insurance, the rental company will still place a security deposit on your credit card.

 In the event of damage to your car, the repair costs will be deducted from this security deposit.
 The difference will then be reimbursed by Discover Cars’ insurance.

-Here, I’ve listed the various scams that travelers in the Yucatan may encounter.
+Below, I’ve listed the various scams that travelers in the Yucatan may encounter.

 Be careful in these situations.

-At the time of payment, you’ll likely give a 500 Pesos MXN bill because it’s the largest denomination here in Mexico.
+At the time of payment, you’ll likely give a 500 Pesos MXN bill because it’s the largest denomination in Mexico.

 This scam is regularly reported at the PEMEX station in Bacalar, a destination frequented by travelers with rental cars.